K1NG-Devops/expo-app/RULES.md

 - No mock data in DB or code.
 Always handle empty/loading/error states
 - Do not modify working auth configuration (contexts/SimpleWorkingAuth.tsx)
 - RLS must remain secure and enforced for all tenant data access
+- **DATABASE SCHEMA FLEXIBILITY**: If code references a table or column that doesn't exist in the database, the missing table/column should be created via migration or manual SQL - the application code should NOT be changed to accommodate missing database schema.
+This ensures forward compatibility and allows the app to work with evolving database structures.

 AI and secrets hardening
 - Do not call Anthropic from the client.
 All AI requests must go through Supabase Edge Function: functions/v1/ai-proxy